- Hello Again, Welcome Back

 Here Are 12 Ways To Get Started With Self-Care Today

-1. Start by creating a Self-Care routine with some special moments to enjoy.
+1. Create a Self-Care routine with some special moments to enjoy.

-2. Make a date with yourself each day/week/month (depending on what you plan)
+2. Make a date with yourself each day/week/month (make a plan)

 4. Buy yourself a gift.
-It can be inexpensive, just something to bring you joy.
+Not expensive, just something to bring you joy.

 6. Buy a piece of sexy underwear.
 Even if no-one sees it, you’ll know!